vinayprabhu/Saliency_Image_Cropping/gallery_gaffes.md

 # Gallery of Gaffes

-## What is the Obama-McConnell image had met with a different SIC pipeline?
+## What if the Obama-McConnell image had met with a different SIC pipeline?

 ![](.gallery/om_acad.png)